We can’t be a site about Neurodiversity without asking “What is Neurodiversity?”, can we! Or can we?

 No two brains are the same, and when it comes to being neurodivergent, creativity breeds innovation

 It is that simple.
 It doesn’t matter whether you believe you are neurodivergent yourself, or you know someone who is.
 What matters is that when people ask “what is neurodiversity?”, we support each other and learn to embrace neurodiversity for its strengths, as well as supporting its weaknesses.

-How many of you knew that Ingvar Kamprad, Ikea’s owner and chairman struggled with product codes?
-Instead of struggling with letters and numbers, he named every product range based on the names of materials used and Scandanavian locations.
+Did you know that Ingvar Kamprad, Ikea’s owner and chairman had ADHD and Dyslexia and struggled with product codes?
+Instead of using random letters and numbers, he named every product range based on the names of materials used and Scandanavian locations.

 Kamprad may not have known until later in life that he was neurodivergent, but his struggles didn’t hold him back.
 He overcame them by finding a solution to a problem that never should have been a problem in the first place.